petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/data-providers/data-providers-overview.md

 ### Inputs

 Configure path or query parameters from the REST service to filter the REST service's response.
-Specify the Label, Parameter, and Type (Text or Number), and choose whether the input is required to use the data provider.
+Specify the Label, Parameter, and Type (Text or Number).

 ### Outputs